PureFusionOS/manifest/README.md

 	repo sync

-After syncing is done, use these commands to build:
+After syncing is done, do one of the following to build:

+    bash build.sh --help

+OR

     1.) . build/envsetup.sh
     2.) brunch xxxx yyyy